 A geographic information system, or GIS, is a computer-based conceptualized framework used for organizing and analyzing data related to positions on Earth’s surface.
 By organizing data spatially along with tabular data (also referred to as attribute data), GIS can increase our understanding of the ocean.
 Instead of just displaying data in a spreadsheet, GIS provides a digital platform for viewing and processing layers of spatial information using maps and three-dimensional scenes.
 Given enough data, a GIS can essentially create a virtual ocean inside of a computer.

 Building a GIS requires a computer with specialized software and spatial data.
 Two of the most commonly used forms of data in GIS are vector-based and rasters.
 Vector data use X and Y coordinates to define the locations of points, lines, and polygons (or areas).
-Points can be representative of the locations of cities, lines may represent rivers and roads, and U.S. state boundaries are examples of polygons.
+Points can be representative of the locations of cities, lines may represent rivers and roads, and an example of a polygon would be the boundary of a national park.

 Bathymetric datasets, which include information about the depths and shapes of underwater terrain, can be raster files.
 Rasters are datasets comprised of pixels (also known as cells) that have unique assigned values.